 - Keep feeders filled even during the stormiest winter days.
 Because cardinals stay in the same range year-round, they will become accustomed to a reliable food source.
 A good winter food source can even attract a radiance or Vatican, fun names for a whole flock of cardinals.

 - Leave high, open branches on trees to provide perching space for singing cardinals, particularly during the spring and early summer when breeding season begins.
 This will let the birds claim territory and attract mates much more successfully.
+Furthermore, visible perches can help you see singing cardinals much more easily.

 - Covering reflective surfaces such as glaring windows, car mirrors, and chrome equipment that could distract cardinals.
 These birds will attack their own reflections, and doing so causes excessive stress that may make the birds seek another yard to frequent.